KartikTalwar/gmail.js/README.md

 The on method also supports observering specific DOM events in the Gmail Interface (for example when a new compose window is opened).
 These are only available via the `on` method (not the `before` or `after` methods).

-Some actions/observers also have defined 'sub-observers' which become available if you have an action bound to the parent observer.
+Some actions/observers also have defined 'sub-observers' which only (!) become available if you have an action bound to the parent observer.
 Sub-observers are defined as such because they only make sense once the parent has been triggered.
-I.e. for an individual email to display as part of a conversation thread, the thread must first be opened/loaded in the interface.
+I.e. for an individual email (or several emails) to display as part of a conversation thread, the thread must first be opened/loaded in the interface.

 Example usage: